 Learning Et Al.

-Learning Et Al. ("learning it all").
+Learning Et Al. (“learning it all”).
 A daily research digest that finds, synthesizes, and contrasts academic papers and news articles based on your interests.
-Not an abstract delivery service.
-More like a curious friend explaining something over coffee.

 I didn’t want to stray from the literature after leaving research and entering the workforce, but I didn’t want to read entire papers either.
 I wanted to see what’s out there and find new things to be genuinely curious about.